Stefan-Kob/SoundSee/README.md

 ># **Welcome to SoundSee!**
-*SoundSee* will be a responsive ASP.NET Core MVC C# web app in the social media catagory built by me.
+*SoundSee* will be a responsive ASP.NET Core MVC C# web app in the social media category I built, Stefan Kobetich.
 It will include:

  - [x] **User accounts**
 	 - [ ] Account management